View in other NatureServe Network Field Guides

 For a comprehensive review of the conservation status, habitat use, and ecology of this and other Montana bird species, please see

 Marks et al. 2016, Birds of Montana.

 Having only three toes on each foot and, in males, having a yellow crown patch instead of red, distinguishes Black-backed Woodpeckers from all other woodpeckers except Three-toed Woodpeckers (Dixon and Saab 2000).
 The all-black head and back are diagnostic of Black-backed Woodpeckers.
 Three-toed Woodpeckers have at least some white on the back.
 Also, the white line under the eye is broader in Black-backed Woodpeckers; Three-toed Woodpeckers have a slimmer white line below the eye as well as another white line behind the eye.
 The yellow crown patch is smaller and solidly yellow in Black-backed Woodpeckers rather than larger and rather streaked in Three-toed Woodpeckers.
 Female Black-backed Woodpeckers have a solid black forehead and crown, which is unlike the streaked and white speckled forehead and crown of Three-toed Woodpeckers (Dixon and Saab 2000).

 (Click on the following maps and charts to see full sized version)

 Map Help and Descriptions

 Black-backed Woodpeckers are a resident species in Montana, where their breeding range encompasses their year-round range.
-Black-backed Woodpeckers have been observed during almost every month of the year, except for January and February, which is probably due to the lack of observers during these months.
+Black-backed Woodpeckers have been observed during every month of the year, although this species has been observed infrequently in the winter, which is probably due to the lack of observers during these months.
 Also, non-breeding season observations are almost always located in the same areas of the state where breeding and potential breeding records have been documented (Montana Bird Distribution Committee 2012).
 This indicates the species does not normally move outside of its usual breeding range during the winter.